redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

     kind: Policy
 ```

 Again, we need to edit this file before applying it.
-You'll need to update your `#` on lines 5, 8, and 12.
+You'll need to update your `#` with {::nomarkdown}<span class="studentId"></span>{:/nomarkdown} on lines 5, 8, and 12.
 After updating mine for the `student9` example, it looks like this:

 ![Placement Binding YAML](/assets/images/acm-placement-binding.png?style=centered&style=border "Placement Binding YAML")